startoday/php-Hack_learning_notes/php_basics.md

     - single quotes will not expand $variable as well
 3. for comments: can use // , /* */, #
-4. echo can do similar thing like print, but it can take multiple parameters without parentheses eg : echo $x, "\n"
+4. echo can do similar thing like print, but it can take multiple parameters without parentheses eg : echo $x, "\n" difference between echo and print:
+   - echo can print one or more strings
+   - print can only print simple types such as int and string
+   - print_ r can print more complicated types: array and object
+   - var_dump can print both the type and value, so it is easy to read than simple print(remember the "NULL")

-5. - more agressive implicit type conversion eg : $x = "15" + 7  // => 22
+5. more agressive implicit type conversion eg : $x = "15" + 7  // => 22
    - equality (  ==   != ) do the type conversion   eg : false == 0
    - identity ( ===   !==) no type conversion eg: false !== 0